-Other income and expenses (net) increased by $\in 0.1$ million in the year ended December 31, 2016 compared to the year ended December 31, 2015.
-This decrease is primarily attributable to a $\in 0.1$ million increase in government grants.
+Other income and expenses (net) increased by 0.1 million in the year ended December 31, 2017 compared to the year ended December 31, 2016.
+This decrease was primarily attributable to a 0.1 million increase in government grants.

 Research and development expenses